 The lessons learned from the COVID-19 pandemic have further illustrated why the timing is right for UPEI to develop a Faculty of Medicine now.
 The pandemic forced all jurisdictions to re-imagine the delivery of primary health care and how medical students are prepared for what will need to be the nimble, holistic, and comprehensive health care systems of tomorrow.
 Jurisdictions across Canada are examining if current physician education capacity meets societal needs.
 COVID-19 has not only affected human health, but has also had repercussions on all aspects of society and the economy.
 It will be important to build these learnings into a cutting-edge medical degree program.

-The new Faculty of Medicine at UPEI will initially provide seats for 20 Island students annually, including at least one seat for an Indigenous student, beginning in August 2024.
+The new Faculty of Medicine at UPEI will provide seats for 20 Island students annually, including at least one seat for an Indigenous student, beginning in August 2025.
 Given the size of PEI’s population, the emphasis will be on generalists, with an ideal mix of 50:50 family doctors and general specialists.
 With the advent of the COVID-19 pandemic and climate change, a new curriculum will be developed to adequately prepare the doctors of the future.

 UPEI and Memorial are working with PEI physicians, Health PEI, the Government of PEI, and other stakeholders on the important issue of developing clinical opportunities for undergraduate students.
 The expanded UPEI Health and Wellness Centre clinic is one such opportunity.